parshant-analytics/loan-default-risk-analysis/README.md

-# loan-default-risk-analysis
+#  Loan Default Risk Analysis
-### Can we predict which borrowers will default : before it's too late?
+### Can we predict which borrowers will default - before it's too late?

 This project tackles one of the most consequential problems in lending: **identifying high-risk mortgage applicants before loans are approved.** Using a dataset of 148,670 real US mortgage applications from 2019, we trained and compared four machine learning models to flag potential defaulters with high precision.

-The short answer? **XGBoost wins ; and it's not close.**
+The short answer? **XGBoost wins - and it's not close.**

 ---